 There are perhaps three ways to best distinguish psychology from these other fields.
 The first goes back to that definition itself.
-Although there have been brief intervals when psychology. didn’t care much about mind (see behaviorism), almost all of psychology, to some extent, is concerned with it.
+Although there have been brief intervals when psychology didn’t care much about mind (see behaviorism) these were fleeting periods.
 That is, while psychologists are often interested in behavior or in the physical structure of the brain, they are almost always also interested in how that structure or that behavior is connected to the mind: that is, to what people think or feel, whether at a conscious or unconscious level.
 Sometimes biologists, anthropologists, or sociologists are interested in mind too, but the more that becomes a central part of what they care about, the more interaction and overlap they have with psychologists.

 The second aspect of what distinguishes psychology from these other fields is more a matter of historical accident.
 Like other academic disciplines, biology, anthropology, sociology, and psychology each have distinct histories, traditions, and leading figures who helped make that history and tradition.
 As such, each discipline has tended to focus on particular methods and topics that help define the field.
 Sometimes there is a lot of overlap, sometimes there is less.
 Unfortunately, you would need to study each field to get a good sense for how topics and methods differ, because it’s not well captured by the definition or by a brief mention of a few subjects.